Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 “Very well,” he decided once it had reached the stage where the further details could safely be delegated to the discretion of the individual Clans and their Fathers, and he was certain that they were all invested in and understood the plan.
 “We’re agreed.”

 Sheeyun looked skeptical.
-“I’d still prefer to find a patrol boat for the river Shyun, if we can---”
+“I’d still prefer to find a patrol boat for the river Shyun, if we can - ”

 *“We’re agreed,”* Daar repeated, firmly.
 The Goldpaw was correct, of course.
 Certainly when it came to logistics and the movement of goods and people there wasn’t a finer Clan in all of Gao, and if he said that river would be vital, it would be vital.
 But that particular question could wait.